collective/volto-hydra/README.md

 ### Choose Your Framework

 - You can use any frontend framework (e.g., Next.js/React, Nuxt.js/Vue, Astro etc or plain js).
-  - Static site generators like Gatsby and server side rendering like Flask could work but without realtime updates and inline editing.
-Your frontend would lack browser based code to render content dynamically but in the future it could be possible for these edits to go via the backend making near realtime editing possible.
 - Fetch content from the Plone backend using the [@plone/client](https://github.com/plone/volto/tree/main/packages/client) library or directly use [Plone restAPI](https://plonerestapi.readthedocs.io/en/latest/).
 You should be able to use [Plone GraphQL api](https://2022.training.plone.org/gatsby/data.html) also.
 - You can start small with just simple navigation and just a few basic blocks and work up to supporting more kinds of blocks as you need them.
 - There is a [set of example frontends](https://github.com/collective/volto-hydra/tree/main/examples) in different frameworks.
+- If want to use static site generation then you will need the following
+  - A draft mode or preview server that is used only while the editor is logged in.
+Hydra relies on loading changes in the browser.
+  - [c.webhook](https://github.com/collective/collective.webhook) or similar to trigger the static page build process on edits or publishing.
+- Pure server side rendering frameworks like Flask won't currently work but could in the future via something like a websocket proxy but would likely be too slow in practice.
+- if you currently use Volto as your frontend then you should still be able to do so with a few modifications to disable it's builtin editing UI and use hydra instead (TODO)
+   - This provides a backwards compatible step before you are willing to rewrite your frontend and has the benefit that

 TODO: link to more documentation on creating a frontend using @plone/client

 ### Test your frontend

-The easist way is to connect it directly to https://hydra.pretagov.com/++api++
+The easiest way is to connect it directly to https://hydra.pretagov.com/++api++
 NOTE: If you are testing against https://hydra.pretagov.com/++api++ you will need to ensure you are running on https locally via a proxy to ensure there are no CORS errors